 The dawn of the third iteration or generation of mobile communication networks arrived in the early 2000s, with the debut of 3G ushering in a new era of high data speeds and expanded capabilities for mobile communication.
 3rd Generation Partnership Project (3GPP), an association that was formed to help with the deployment of the 3G network.
-(International Mobile Telecommunications)nication.
+3GPP proceeded with a framework that satisfies an IMT2000 (International Mobile Telecommunications).
+3GPP was established to improve overall performance for mobile communication.
 The vision of 3GPP was to improve globally applicable specifications for 3G to provide high-quality multimedia service, and high data rates and to completely replace the current method of conducting phone calls with Voice-Over-IP (VOIP).
 3G operates at a range of 2100 MHz frequency band.
 3G opened the door for users to access advanced services such as mobile TV, and broadband and expanded the range of possibilities beyond voice calls and text messaging services.
 The Initial Introduction of the fourth generation of mobile networks was marked by TeliaSonera in December 2009 in Sweden.
 With the improved network capabilities compared to its predecessors, 4G came with a high download speed of 100 Mbps to 1 Gbps as well as an upload speed of 50 Mbps.
 Long Term Evaluation (LTE), also known as 4G LTE, is a standard for wireless data transmission created by the 3GPP with an average speed between 50-250 Mbps, much faster than the third-generation.
 Wireless Interoperability for Microwave Access (WiMAX) is also considered a 4G standard.
 The fourth generation is not just a speed booster but also a digital maestro conducting a symphony of voice and data, all wrapped up in the all-IP (Internet Protocol) standard.
 4G is like going from sending postcards to streaming 4K videos, a great tech revolution.
 Since its beginning, 4G has been widely adopted globally as it offers many services like seamless connectivity, enjoying favorite shows or movies on mobile phones without annoying buffering pauses, high-quality video calls, etc. Fourth Generation enables terminal mobility to offer wireless services at any time and anywhere on your instant wish, it is not just a network; it’s a gateway to a digital wonderland where we have high-speed data along with high-quality voice and video calls and seamless connectivity all over the world.

 4.3 Fifth Generation (5G):